Non-Parent Custody: Frequently Asked Questions and Answers

 who are unknown

-What if a parent is in the military?
+A parent is in the military.

 If you lose temporary custody during a non-parent custody case, you can still try to get custody back before the judge enters final orders: